All Saints' Church, Hockley

 All Saints’ Church, Hockley, originally known as All Saints’ Church, Nineveh, is a former Church of England parish church in Birmingham.

 History

 The church was designed by Thomas Rickman and Henry Hutchinson and was a Commissioners' church built on land given by Sir Thomas Gooch.
 It was consecrated on 28 September 1833 by the Bishop of Worcester.

 A parish was assigned out of St Martin in the Bull Ring in 1834.
-All Saints’ Schools were built in 1843, with a contribution from the Queen Dowager of £20 and these buildings still exist on All Saints Street in Hockley.
+All Saints’ Schools were built in 1843, with a contribution from the Queen Dowager of £20 but Streetview shows that these buildings no longer exist on All Saints Street in Hockley.

 A mission church was established in 1887 which became St Chrysostom’s Church, Hockley.

 The church was enlarged in 1881, and demolished in 1966.